neo0oen619/NeoTunnelSSH/README.md

 | **Client PC** (your workstation) | Windows 10/11, macOS or Linux | Standard user OK | Needs `ssh` if you choose tunnel mode |

-🔐 Security notes & best practice
-Passwords in files – the host-setup script embeds the password you typed.
-Keep that file private or delete it after first run.
+Host-setup now embeds passwords encrypted with ConvertFrom-SecureString (no plain-text secrets).
+The encrypted blob is bound to the current Windows user & machine.
+Still, treat the generated script as sensitive—keep it private or delete it after the first run.

 All scripts are idempotent: rerunning them is safe—existing users, services & firewall rules are detected and skipped.